Understanding eCommerce Architecture: Building a Strong Foundation for Online Success

 • Easy to optimize front-end to ensure an improved customer experience

-• Easy to optimize back-end for greater scalability and enhanced security
+• Easy to maximize back-end for greater scalability and enhanced security

 Cons of Headless Architecture: